 Step 4.
 Final estimate

 All these modifications mentioned above are then confirmed by developers and presented to you.
-In the end, after we estimate budget for mobile app, you get a document with all the information including the names of your sales manager, project manager, and other members of the development team.
+In the end, after we estimate the cost to build your mobile app, you’ll get a document with information including the names of your sales manager, project manager, and other members of the development team.

 There are two major pricing models that we use: